dr-rodriguez/SEDkitSIMPLE/README.md

 You can use `sed.fetch_single_spectrum_db()` to fetch the wavelength, flux, flux uncertainty, and reference for a single spectrum if you need to do further transformations.
-The input is a Spectra row from `db.inventory`; see https://astrodbkit2.readthedocs.io/en/latest/ for more information on using AstrodbKit2 queries.
+The input is a Spectra row from `db.inventory`; see https://astrodbkit2.readthedocs.io/en/latest/ for more information on using AstrodbKit2 queries and the [SIMPLE Documentation](https://github.com/SIMPLE-AstroDB/SIMPLE-db/tree/main/documentation) for more info on the database structure.

 Note: upon initialization `SEDSIMPLE` will search for the specified target in the database.
 The internal database name may be different from what provided name,